TUMMY TUCK (ABDOMINOPLASTY)

 In partial abdominoplasty, the skin is separated only between the incision line and the navel.
 This skin flap is stretched down, the excess is removed, and the flap is stitched back into place.

 After your Abdominoplasty Surgery

 For the first few days, your abdomen will probably be swollen and you're likely to feel discomfort which can be controlled by medication.
 Your doctor will give you instructions for showering and changing your dressings.
 Surface stitches will be removed in ten days.
 The dressing on your incision may be replaced by a support garment.

 Getting back to normal after Abdominoplasty

-It may take you weeks to feel like your old self again.
 If you start out in top physical condition with strong abdominal muscles, recovery from abdominoplasty will be much faster.
-Most people return to work after two weeks.
+Most people return to work after five to seven days.

 Your scars may actually appear to worsen during the first three to six months as they heal, but this is normal.
 Expect it to take nine months to a year before your scars flatten out and lighten in color.
 While they'll never disappear completely, abdominal scars will not show under most clothing, even under bathing suits.*